sumitshetye2/8-Ball-App/admin/cipipeline/phase1.md

 This step is vital in ensuring good software quality.
 To avoid repetition, maintain readability of code and have help in pointing out errors, we choose to use CodeClimate.
 It is a GitHub friendly tool with many advantages.
 We decided to use this tool as it is free for Open Source.
 "Code Climate’s flagship product, Velocity, analyzes all the data from your GitHub repos and provides you with heads-up displays, real-time analytics, and custom reports to give you a clearer perspective on how your engineering team is working." ([Link](https://codeclimate.com/company#:~:text=Code%20Climate's%20flagship%20product%2C%20Velocity,your%20engineering%20team%20is%20working.))

-Codeclimate can be integrated with Github.
+CodeClimate can be integrated with Github.
 [Adding Code Climate to Your Workflow](https://docs.codeclimate.com/docs/workflow)

 Pros of Using CodeClimate: <br>
 a.
 Locally Installable API. <br>